rgiordan/zaminfluence/zaminfluence/R/README.md

 - `regressor_names`:    The names of the regressors
 - `model_fit`:          Everything you need to re-fit the model
 - `targets`:  An (optional) list of Parameter Influence objects.
+- `RerunFun`:  A function taking the arguments `model_fit` and a vector of boolean weights and returning a refit object.

 ### Parameter Influence